birchill/bugsnag-zero/packages/bugsnag-zero/README.md

 - Reduced bundle size
 - Support for non-main thread contexts (e.g. Web workers)
+- Ergonomic improvements
+- Adding some missing features like custom delivery mechanisms

 It does this using the following approach: